-We have a leadership team of 7 people who have responsibility for:
+We have a range of people who have responsibility for:

 - Administration and HR

-- Very responsive to the needs of people in Dorset
+- Responsive to the needs of people in Dorset

-In her spare time, Clare plays the violin in a Somerset-based band with Nick Parker, and enjoys running, swimming and generally messing about with her 2 children.
+In her spare time Clare plays the violin, and enjoys running, swimming and generally messing about with her 2 children.

 Prior to joining Dorset Advocacy in 2004, Sheryl worked as a volunteer advocate supporting parents with Learning Disabilities who were going through child custody processes.